Git

 git branch -D <branch-name> # Force delete

-git push origin --delete <branch-name> # Delete remote branch
+git push origin --delete <branch> # Delete remote branch

 Merging